 - Sweet potatoes

-Garlic, onions, potatoes, and sweet potatoes should be stored in a well ventilated area in the pantry.
-Cucumbers, eggplant and peppers can be kept in the fridge up to three days if they are used soon after you take them out of the fridge.
+Garlic, onions, potatoes, and sweet potatoes should be stored in a well-ventilated area in the pantry.
+Cucumbers, eggplant and peppers can be kept in the fridge for up to three days if they are used soon after you take them out of the fridge.

 Now you can easily meal plan with our personalised plans & over 6,000 family & budget friendly recipes catering to a wide range of dietary requirements.